AEW Dynamite

 AEW Dynamite, also known as Wednesday Night Dynamite or simply Dynamite, is an American professional wrestling television program produced by the American promotion All Elite Wrestling (AEW).
-It airs every Wednesday at 8 p.m.
-Eastern Time (ET) on TBS.
-The show originally aired on TBS's sister channel, TNT, from October 2019 to December 2021.
+It airs live every Wednesday at 8 p.m.
+Eastern Time (ET), with some rare exceptions, and is simulcast on TBS and the streaming service HBO Max.
+The show premiered on October 2, 2019, and is considered AEW's flagship program.
+It is one of the company's two weekly programs, along with its second main program, Saturday Night Collision.
 Dynamite is the first professional wrestling program to air on TBS since the final episode of WCW Thunder on March 21, 2001.